 See!
 Creating dried flower wreaths isn’t a complicated process.
 Just buy a few materials and take 15-30 minutes out of your day—it’s that simple!
 We hope you’ll enjoy making dried flower wreaths as much as we do!
 If you want to complement your wreath with the right winter flower arrangements, check out our tips for gorgeous holiday flowers.
 You can also look for our recommendations for plants for the winter and then order a mini Christmas tree or a festive flower arrangement for New Year’s Eve.

-Pro tip for the road: If you intend to display your DIY holiday wreath inside your home, use dried herbs such as sage, rosemary, tarragon, or bay leaves along with your dried flowers to give it a delicious scent and a bit more rustic charm.Shop All
+Pro-tip for the road: If you intend to display your fresh holiday wreath inside your home, use dried herbs such as sage, rosemary, tarragon, or bay leaves along with your dried flowers to give it a delicious scent and a bit more rustic charm.Shop All